The WPCU Sunshine Community Fund is pleased to announce this year's recipients of the Douglas A. Fecher Excellence in Learning Scholarship.

 Ahliya will pursue an interior design career when she attends the University of Cincinnati this fall.
 With this scholarship opportunity, she is determined to be the first person from her family to graduate from college and said, “I want to show my family that we should never give up, we can accomplish anything if we have the right mindset."

 Dezarae W. graduated in the top 10 percent of her class at Xenia High School.
 Her studies included 65 hours of College Credit Plus course work, which lead to her State Tested Nurse Aid (STNA) Certification and an Associate of Science Degree from Sinclair Community College.
 A member of the National Technical Honor Society, Dezarae was named to her district’s honor roll throughout high school.

 Her rigorous academic work did not slow her down from holding down two jobs and participating in her school’s jazz band.
 She found time to assist teachers with various classroom tasks while helping underclassmen with their studies.

-At an early age, Dezerae saw how volunteering made a real difference to people in need.
+At an early age, Dezarae saw how volunteering made a real difference to people in need.
 She would often take the opportunity to help her mother assist charitable organizations in and around her community.
-Dezerae states, “I believe kindness goes a long way with people even when it is not given in return.
-It makes me feel good to know I made a difference in someone's life."
+Dezarae states, “I believe kindness goes a long way with people even when it is not given in return.
+It makes me feel good to know I made a difference in someone’s life.”

-Dezerae will pursue her nursing degree when she attends Wright State University.
+Dezarae will pursue her nursing degree when she attends Wright State University.
 She sees this scholarship opportunity as a way to reach her goals and create a better life for herself.